BooleanCube/heaps/README.md

 # Priority Queues
 > Understand the mechanics of the fibonacci heap by taking small steps through other data structures.

+In this example, we assume that the PriorityQueues only pop the minimum element within the data structure.
+Built-in priority queues are adjustable with their comparators and allow for some customization.

 ## Data structures (Ranked from slowest to fastest in terms of runtime)

 ### Sorted Linked List